mdn/content/files/en-us/web/api/attribution_reporting_api/registering_triggers/index.md

 ## Basic methodology

 Once you have [registered attribution sources](/en-US/docs/Web/API/Attribution_Reporting_API/Registering_sources), you need to register attribution triggers.
-These are events on a site where attribution is to be measured (for example, clicking a "purchase" button on an advertiser's site can indicate that a conversion may have occurred).
+These are interactions on a site where a conversion is to be measured (for example, clicking a "purchase" button on an advertiser's site can indicate that a conversion may have occurred).
 The browser will then attempt to match the attribution trigger to an attribution source entry stored in a private local storage partition, and [generate a report](/en-US/docs/Web/API/Attribution_Reporting_API/Generating_reports) if a match is found.

-The different attribution trigger types are registered and triggered in different ways, which are detailed in the sections below — see [HTML-based attribution triggers](#html-based_attribution_triggers) and [JavaScript-based attribution triggers](#javascript-based_attribution_triggers).
+The different attribution trigger types are registered in different ways, which are detailed in the sections below — see [HTML-based attribution triggers](#html-based_attribution_triggers) and [JavaScript-based attribution triggers](#javascript-based_attribution_triggers).

 However, what happens behind the scenes to register triggers, look for matches, etc., is the same in all cases.